 “You’ll have bad times, but it’ll always wake you up to the good stuff you weren’t paying attention to.” – Good Will Hunting

 “If there’s love, dear… those are the ties that bind, and you’ll have a family in your heart, forever.” – Mrs. Doubtfire

 “But oh, to be free.
 Such a thing would be greater than all the magic and all the treasures in all the world.” – Aladdin

 “That you are here – that life exists, and identity; that the powerful play goes on and you may contribute a verse.
 What will your verse be?”- Dead Poets Society

 I’ve been guilty lately of scheduling my days to a ‘T’…calls with clients, classes, coffee meetings, even penciling in my walks around the city.
-It’s important to leave space in your day for randomness, humor, wandering.
+You never know where that may take you.
+It’s important to leave space in your day for randomness, humor, and wandering.

 Something tells me Robin would approve.